byms2024/ultra-plus-queryRagMcp-fork/README.md

 - **Real-time streaming** data support
 - **Advanced visualization** integration

-The Unified QueryRAG Engine combines the best of structured and unstructured approaches to deliver max accuracy, flexibility, and ease of use.
+The Unified QueryRAG Engine combines the best of structured and unstructured approaches to deliver maximum accuracy, flexibility, and ease of use.